Thor (walrus)

-Thor is the nickname of an Atlantic walrus (Odobenus rosmarus) first spotted in the Netherlands in November 2022.
+Thor is the nickname of a vagrant Atlantic walrus (Odobenus rosmarus rosmarus) first seen in the Netherlands, in November 2022.

-Thor is a male walrus at least three years old and estimated to weigh around 0.75 tonnes.
+Thor is a male walrus probably about eight years old at the end of 2022, and estimated to weigh around 0.75 tonnes.

 Thor was originally sighted on 6 November 2022, first in Petten, North Holland, then Neeltje Jans island, Zeeland, and subsequently travelled along the north coast of France to Brittany.
-In December 2022, Thor was spotted at Calshot, Hampshire and then in Scarborough harbour, North Yorkshire on New Year's Eve.
-On 2 January 2023 Thor appeared in Blyth, Northumberland.
+In December 2022, Thor was spotted at Calshot, Hampshire and then in Scarborough Harbour, North Yorkshire on New Year's Eve.
+While in Scarborough, Thor was seen masturbating, showing he had reached sexual maturity, which in walrus is typically at age 8–10 years.
+On 2 January 2023 Thor appeared in Blyth, Northumberland, resting for several hours before moving on overnight.

 On 24 February 2023 British Divers Marine Life Rescue reported that Thor had been seen in Iceland.

 Response

 Whilst Thor was in Calshot, the British Divers Marine Life Rescue issued warnings to the public to not get too close to the walrus and kept a cordon up to allow him to rest.

-Thor again appeared on New Years Eve 2022 in Scarborough, North Yorkshire.
+Thor again appeared on New Year's Eve 2022 in Scarborough, North Yorkshire.
 British Divers Marine Life Rescue maintained a cordon through the night and the daytime until 4.20pm when he departed.
 Scarborough's New Year fireworks were cancelled after concerns arose after Marine Mammal Medics witnessed him becoming stressed at flashing lights from vehicles.
 Scarborough Borough Council leader Steve Siddons said "the welfare of the walrus has to take precedence".
+Thor's masturbatory behaviour in front of a large crowd of spectators was videoed, which went viral, with over 4 million views by 3 January 2023.

 Em Mayman, Yorkshire & Lincolnshire Assistant Coordinator for British Divers Marine Life Rescue praised the decision made to cancel the fireworks as a big step forward for animal welfare.